 Once the performance was finished, we walked freely around the village for about twenty minutes.
 Mike and I took the opportunity to have a quick bite of a fresh grilled fish.
 The Pintadillo or Bagre (Catfish) that the lady had prepared was excellent, and it only cost 8,000 COP.
 It was accompanied by some fried bananas and also corn.

 Dolphins Watching – Grey and Pink River Dolphins

 Before continuing our journey to our last stop – Puerto Nariño, we stopped in the middle of the river to watch the river dolphins.
 Earlier, during the ride, we also saw some dolphins but didn’t stop for it, and I also saw it while waiting for the boat at the platform.

 Our tour guide made some whistling noise to draw their attention, and it was fun watching them swimming in a pair.
 We saw the grey and also pink dolphins which was a fantastic experience.

 Puerto Nariño – Eco-friendly Town

-Puerto Nariño is an eco-friendly small village located about 75km upriver from Leticia.
-Aside from ambulance and truck collecting recyclables, no other motorized vehicles are allowed in this place.
+Puerto Nariño was an eco-friendly small village located about 75km upriver from Leticia.
+Aside from ambulances and trucks collecting recyclables, no other motorized vehicles were allowed in this place.

 The village laid out on a grid of landscaped pedestrian-only sidewalks was spotless.
 We could see trash bins placed on practically every corner of the street.